-If the claimant was working in connection with the nuclear testing or the nuclear rocket and ramjet development program or if they were primarily working in areas where fission and activation products from previous operations were a significant, if not the most significant, source of exposure, it is appropriate to use data for one of the geometries primarily associated with such exposure - surface contamination or plume/cloud immersion.
-If the claimant had work assignments at other areas of NTS, factors related to source inventories in those areas would be appropriate to use.
+If the claimant was working in connection with the nuclear testing or the nuclear rocket and ramjet development program or if they were primarily working in areas where fission and activation products from previous operations were a significant, if not the most significant, source of exposure, data for one of the geometries primarily associated with such exposure - surface contamination or plume/cloud immersion could be used.
+If the claimant had work assignments at other areas of NTS, factors related to source inventories in those areas (see Attachment C) could be used.